sahithyaravi/VLC_Commonsense/README.md

-# vlc_transformer
+# VLC-Commonsense
-This repo is part of the VLC-BERT project.
+This repo is part of the VLC-BERT project (https://github.com/aditya10/VLC-BERT).

 ### Download data and organize expansions